Spanish proverbs: Examples

-Churra and Merino are two breeds of Spanish sheep, the former excelling at milk and meat while the latter excelling at wool.
-When they tried to inter-breed both sheep hoping to get the best of both breeds, the outcome was a total disaster.
+Churra and Merino are two breeds of Spanish sheep, the former prized for their milk and meat and the latter prized for their wool.
+When they tried to interbreed the two sheep hoping to get the best of both worlds, the outcome was a total disaster.
+Because churra is a relatively obscure word, sometimes the phrase is changed to mezclar churros con merinos.